qrca/qrca/README.md

-# Kaichou Graduation Project
+# QRCA

-The Kaichou Project is a graduation tribute website for the VTuber [Kiryu Coco](https://www.youtube.com/channel/UCS9uQI-jC3DE0L4IpXyvr6w).
+Frontend for the mobile app QRCA.

 ## Setup